hapticdata/toxiclibsjs/README.md

 	var	toxi = require('toxiclibsjs'),
 		myVector = new toxi.geom.Ve2D(0.5,0.5),
 		myColor = toxi.color.TColor.newRGB(128/255,64/255,32/255);

-There are many different ways to use toxiclibs.js.
-Most of the [examples](http://haptic-data.com/toxiclibsjs/#examples) currently use [Processing.js](http://processingjs.org) and are created using the java-syntax style of the original [Processing](http://processing.org).
-This can be helpful to those that are making the transition from Java, but can be confusing to others.
-I will explain the basics of using toxiclibs.js and the few differences between it and [the original toxiclibs](http://toxiclibs.org).

 For comprehensive documentation, read the original libraries [javadocs](http://toxiclibs.org/javadocs/).
 As the library is still growing, you can compare that documentation to this list of implemented classes.